 | File size | Small | Large |

-| Quality loss | Yes (degrades each save) | No |
+| Quality loss | Yes (degrades with each save) | No |

 | Transparency | Not supported | Supported |